frien-emies/chess-game-be/README.md

 Following this you need to create the Python Virtual Environment since Python is a interpreted language.
 If you are trying to reactivate or deactivate the virtual environment there are instructions for that as well.

+### Python Version
+Before doing any further setup ensure that you are using `Python 3.12.5`.
+The `eventlet` module is not compatable with other versions of Python and will cause the application to crash.
+To change Python versions on Mac navigate to the project directory and run this command: `python3.12 -m venv venv`.
+This will establish a virtuanl environment in this version of Python.
+Then follow the commands below to activate the virtual environment.

 ### Creating a New Virtual Environment
 1. Install `virtualenv` (if not already installed). `virtualenv` is a tool to create isolated Python environments which we will use for setting up this repository.
 To install run `pip3 install virtualenv`.